rafiamb/PriceIt/README.md

 Airbnb hosts often struggle to determine the optimal nightly price for their listing.
 Price too high and you lose bookings.
 Price too low and you leave money on the table.

-**PriceIt** predicts a competitive nightly rate for Airbnb properties based on location, amenities, and property features — helping hosts maximize revenue and stay competitive.
+PriceIt predicts a competitive nightly rate for Airbnb properties based on location, amenities, and property features, helping hosts maximize revenue and stay competitive.

 ---